Imaclean74/grafeo/CONTRIBUTING.md

 prek install
 ```

-This runs format, lint, and license checks automatically before each commit.
+This runs format, lint and license checks automatically before each commit.

 ## Links